Criminal conspiracy: Common law offence

+Article 13(1) of the Criminal Attempts and Conspiracy (Northern Ireland) Order 1983 (S.I.
+1983/1120 (N.I.
+13)) does not affect the common law offence of conspiracy so far as it relates to conspiracy to defraud.

 Statutory offence

-See Part IV of the Criminal Attempts and Conspiracy (Northern Ireland) Order 1983 (S.I.
+Part IV of the Criminal Attempts and Conspiracy (Northern Ireland) Order 1983 (S.I.
 1983/1120 (N.I.
-13)).
+13)) explains the offence of conspiracy.

 United States

 Conspiracy has been defined in the United States as an agreement of two or more people to commit a crime, or to accomplish a legal end through illegal actions.
-A conspiracy does not need to have been planned in secret to meet the definition of the crime.

 Conspiracy law usually does not require proof of specific intent by the defendants to injure any specific person to establish an illegal agreement.
-Instead, usually the law requires only that the conspirators have agreed to engage in a certain illegal act.
+Instead, usually the law requires only that the conspirators have agreed to engage in a certain illegal act; however, the application of conspiracy laws requires a tacit agreement among members of a group to commit a crime.
+Such laws allow the government to charge a defendant regardless of whether the planned criminal act has been committed or the possibility of the crime being carried out successfully.
 In most U.S. jurisdictions, for a person to be convicted of conspiracy, not only must he or she agree to commit a crime, but at least one of the conspirators must commit an overt act (the actus reus) in furtherance of the crime.
-However, in United States v.
-Shabani the U.S. Supreme Court ruled that this "overt act" element is not required under the federal drug conspiracy statute, 21 U.S.C. section 846.
+In United States v.
+Shabani, the U.S. Supreme Court ruled that this "overt act" element is not required under the federal drug conspiracy statute, 21 U.S.C. section 846.
 The conspirators can be guilty even if they do not know the identity of the other members of the conspiracy.